 A Tempest of Tea Summary, Characters and Themes

-“A Tempest of Tea” by Hafsah Faizal is an upcoming YA fantasy novel that blends a dark, atmospheric setting with high-stakes heists and a unique cast of characters.
+“A Tempest of Tea” by Hafsah Faizal is a YA fantasy novel that blends a dark, atmospheric setting with high-stakes heists and a unique cast of characters.

 Set in a Victorian-inspired world where vampires roam in secret, the story centers around Arthie Casimir, a clever and resourceful orphan who runs a tearoom that doubles as an illegal bloodhouse for vampires.
 When her establishment is threatened, she gathers a ragtag group of outcasts for a daring heist to infiltrate a secret vampire society, unraveling dangerous secrets that could upend their world.
 With themes of revenge, romance, and survival, this book promises action-packed intrigue and depth.

 Summary